gabrielesp/FoMpy/README.rst

  	import fompy

-Unless an error comes up, FoMpy is now installed on your virtual enviroment.
+Unless an error comes up, FoMpy is now installed on your virtual environment.

 **Note: Most of the packages will be installed automatically during the FoMpy instalation.
 If you experience some issue, you can try to install the needed modules them yourself by typing in a terminal**::